FluegelsApps/iot-utilities/docs/app/iot_connector.md

 This item represents an IoT-Connector data entry of the local database.
 The app currently does not put the reported devices of the data entry into a seperate database.
 Tap this item to view the data of the entry.

+### a) Main content body

+This view contains the main information of the data entry.
+The upper text of the item displays the parent client IP-Address of the entry.
+The center text of the item displays the topic of the package.
+This currently is either **TOPIC_BLE_DATA** or **TOPIC_TELEMETRY**.
+The lower text of the item shows the amount of reported devices in the data package.

 ## Menu items

 ### Keep screen on